he426100/awesome-stars-he426100/README.md

 *   [apnpc/git-learnnig](https://github.com/apnpc/git-learnnig) - 快速掌握 Git 的基本概念和使用方法

-*   [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple, lightweight PowerShell script to remove pre-installed apps, disable telemetry, as well as perform various other changes to customize, declutter and improve your Windows experience.
+*   [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple, lightweight PowerShell script that allows you to remove pre-installed apps, disable telemetry, as well as perform various other changes to customize and improve your Windows experience.
 Win11Debloat works for both Windows 10 and Windows 11.

 *   [pxlrbt/move-wsl](https://github.com/pxlrbt/move-wsl) - Easily move your WSL distros VHDX file to a new location.